jimbateson7/jamesbateson.co.uk/src/articles/side-project-setup.md

 ## Tailwind CSS

-To be honest, Tailwind is something I have only been using regluaraly fairly recently.
+To be honest, Tailwind is something I have only been using regularly fairly recently.
 It was used by the team in my last role, which was my first experience using it outside of little projects and just for prototyping.
 And I have to admit that in the past I've more than happily jumped on the "but I love writing CSS, look at that disgusting markup" bandwagon.

 However, I actually really enjoy using it now.
 I still think that learning CSS is an important first step before using something like Tailwind.
 For me, understanding what the classes your adding are actually doing, makes it even more powerful to use it efficiently, and can help with debugging when you come across unexpected CSS cross browser bugs, write performant CSS and CSS with accessibility considerations.